A deep backward regression-based scheme for high-dimensional nonlinear partial differential equations: Introduction

 where $\mu$ is a map from $[0,T]\times\mathbb{R}^{d}\rightarrow \mathbb{R}^{d}$ and $\sigma$ is a map from $[0,T]\times\mathbb{R}^{d}\rightarrow \mathbb{R}^{d\times d}$; $f:[0,T]\times\mathbb{R}^{d}\times\mathbb{R}^{n}\times\mathbb{R}^{n\times d}\rightarrow\mathbb{R}^{n}$ and $g:\mathbb{R}^{d}\rightarrow \mathbb{R}^{n}$ represent the nonlinear generator and the terminal function respectively; the operators $D_x$ and $D_x^2$ refer to the first and second order spatial derivatives; the symbol $\cdot$ represents the scalar product and $^\top$ denotes the transpose of vector or matrix.

-The pioneer works of Pardoux and Peng~\cite{PEPS90,PEPS92}, Peng~\cite{PS91} show that the quasilinear parabolic PDEs (\ref{PDE}) are associated with Markovian forward backward stochastic differential equations (FBSDEs) due to the nonlinear Feynman-Kac formula.
+The pioneer works of Pardoux and Peng~\cite{PEPS92} and Peng~\cite{PS91} show that the quasilinear parabolic PDEs (\ref{PDE}) are associated with Markovian forward backward stochastic differential equations (FBSDEs) due to the nonlinear Feynman-Kac formula.
 Since then, significant interest has been directed toward the probabilistic interpretation of PDE solutions.
 By these interpretations, researchers have developed probabilistic numerical methods to approximate PDE solutions (see \cite{DFMS06,DFMS08,FATNWX11} and references therein).
 Concurrently, the design of algorithms to solve FBSDEs has been intensively studied.
+A significant milestone in this classical numerical analysis line was established by Zhang in his seminal work \cite{ZJ04}.
+This work provided a robust theoretical foundation.
+In fact, our framework is fundamentally rooted in the classical backward stochastic differential equations (BSDEs) numerical analysis, drawing particular inspiration from Zhang \cite{ZJ04}, which proposed the idea of solving BSDEs through backward induction on conditional expectations and proved the rate of convergence in the strong $L^2$ sense.
+The DBR method effectively extends these fundamental principles from traditional numerical method into the deep learning paradigm, aiming to handle the curse of dimensionality.
 Up to now, the proposed numerical algorithms to solve nonlinear FBSDEs have shown their remarkable performance with respect to the high-order problems.
-For instance, the Euler schemes with convergence rates of $\frac{1}{2}$ or $1$ are presented in \cite{BBTN04,GELC07,ZJ04,ZWCLPS06}.
+For instance, the Euler schemes with convergence rates of $\frac{1}{2}$ or $1$ are presented in \cite{BBTN04,GELC07,ZWCLPS06}.
 Multi-step schemes \cite{HQJS24,HQJS23,GETP16,ZWFYZT14} achieve convergence rates greater than or equal to $1$, although they require terminal conditions over multiple steps.
 Furthermore, one-step schemes with convergence rates of at least $2$ have been proposed in \cite{CJFDC14,ZCWJZW19,HQLSZQ24}.

 However, most of these numerical methods are unsuitable for solving nonlinear PDEs in dimensions greater than 4 (see \cite{BHJGM04}).
-To address this issue, some techniques such as the parallel computing method, the sparse grid method, and the variance reduction method(including the control variate methods, the importance sampling methods, and the multilevel Monte Carlo methods et al.) have proven effective for nonlinear PDEs with the number of dimension below 20 (see \cite{GELSJGTPVC16}).
+To address this issue, some techniques such as the parallel computing method, the sparse grid method, and the variance reduction method (including the control variate methods, the importance sampling methods, and the multilevel Monte Carlo methods et al.) have proven effective for nonlinear PDEs with the dimension below 20 (see \cite{GELSJGTPVC16}).
 The high dimensional problem (that is the so-called curse of dimensionality) remains a major challenge in the numerical solutions of PDEs, even in the broader field of scientific computing.